 Be filled with the Holy Spirit

-As you can see, the Holy Spirit is powerful, helpful and one of the necessary keys as you pray for spiritual growth in the life of a Child of God.
+As you can see, the Holy Spirit is powerful, helpful and one of the necessary keys to prayer for spiritual growth in the life of a Child of God.

 Hunger and thirst after righteousness

 What is really cool about the Bible is that you can learn something new every time you open it up.
-I have been saved and studying the Bible for half of my life and I have only scratched the surface of what the Lord has revealed to me as I pray for spiritual growth.
+I have been saved and studying the Bible for half of my life and I have only scratched the surface of what the Lord has revealed to me as I pray more for how to grow spiritually.

 Be sure to set time aside every day for prayer and Bible study.
 A great way to start your day is with these uplifting “good morning” Bible verses to start your day.

 There are tools for spiritual growth everywhere you look to help you grow in the nurture and admonition of the Lord.
-Here are a few that you may be interested in.
+The following are some of my very favorites.

 Walk with God